-Cawston Park: Deaths of three patients prompts hospitals warning
+Cawston Park: Vulnerable patient deaths prompt hospitals warning

 - Overmedication of patients

-- High levels of inactivity and days characterised by "abject boredom"
+- High levels of inactivity and days of "abject boredom"

 - Relatives described "indifferent and harmful hospital practices" and said their questions and "distress" were ignored

-Report author Margaret Flynn recommends the Law Commission should review the current legal position of private companies providing services for adults with learning disabilities and autism.
+The report recommends the Law Commission should review the current legal position of private companies providing services for adults with learning disabilities and autism.

-"Unless this hospital and similar units cease to receive public money, such lethal outcomes will persist," she said.
+"Unless this hospital and similar units cease to receive public money, such lethal outcomes will persist," author Margaret Flynn said.

 The hospital, near Aylsham, closed in May after "consistent failures in meeting standards".

-Operator the Jeesal Akman Care Corporation went into liquidation in June, owing almost £4m.
+Operator, Jeesal Akman Care Corporation, went into liquidation in June, owing almost £4m.

 'Happy and fun-loving'